AM Investment Strategies LLC Boosts Holdings in The Southern Company (NYSE:SO)

 Shares of SO stock opened at $64.97 on Friday.
 The stock has a market cap of $70.85 billion, a price-to-earnings ratio of 22.96, a price-to-earnings-growth ratio of 4.51 and a beta of 0.53.
 The company has a quick ratio of 0.62, a current ratio of 0.83 and a debt-to-equity ratio of 1.59.
 The Southern Company has a fifty-two week low of $58.85 and a fifty-two week high of $75.80.
 The firm’s 50 day moving average price is $68.08 and its two-hundred day moving average price is $70.19.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, September 6th.
-Shareholders of record on Monday, August 21st were given a dividend of $0.70 per share.
-The ex-dividend date of this dividend was Friday, August 18th.
-This represents a $2.80 dividend on an annualized basis and a yield of 4.31%.
-Southern’s dividend payout ratio (DPR) is 98.94%.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, September 6th.
+Stockholders of record on Monday, August 21st were paid a dividend of $0.70 per share.
+The ex-dividend date was Friday, August 18th.
+This represents a $2.80 dividend on an annualized basis and a dividend yield of 4.31%.
+Southern’s dividend payout ratio is currently 98.94%.

 Wall Street Analysts Forecast Growth

 A number of brokerages have recently commented on SO.
-BMO Capital Markets lowered their price target on shares of Southern from $72.00 to $70.00 and set a “market perform” rating for the company in a report on Thursday, August 31st.
-Barclays lowered their price target on shares of Southern from $68.00 to $64.00 in a report on Thursday.
+LADENBURG THALM/SH SH began coverage on shares of Southern in a report on Wednesday, August 9th.
+They set a “buy” rating and a $72.00 price target for the company.
 The Goldman Sachs Group upgraded shares of Southern from a “buy” rating to a “conviction-buy” rating in a report on Monday, July 3rd.
+Royal Bank of Canada lifted their price target on shares of Southern from $78.00 to $80.00 and gave the stock an “outperform” rating in a report on Wednesday, September 6th.
 Morgan Stanley lifted their price target on shares of Southern from $67.00 to $69.00 and gave the stock an “equal weight” rating in a report on Thursday, September 21st.
-Finally, Guggenheim lowered their price target on shares of Southern from $79.00 to $77.00 in a report on Friday, July 7th.
+Finally, Wells Fargo & Company decreased their target price on shares of Southern from $75.00 to $74.00 in a research report on Friday, August 4th.
 Three equities research analysts have rated the stock with a sell rating, five have issued a hold rating, five have issued a buy rating and one has given a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $73.00.

 Get Our Latest Research Report on Southern

-In other news, CEO Stephen E. Kuczynski sold 5,000 shares of Southern stock in a transaction that occurred on Monday, July 10th.
-The shares were sold at an average price of $70.58, for a total transaction of $352,900.00.
-Following the sale, the chief executive officer now owns 131,284 shares in the company, valued at $9,266,024.72.
+In other news, CEO Kimberly S. Greene sold 20,000 shares of Southern stock in a transaction that occurred on Friday, July 21st.
+The shares were sold at an average price of $72.62, for a total transaction of $1,452,400.00.
+Following the sale, the chief executive officer now owns 98,659 shares in the company, valued at $7,164,616.58.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other news, CEO Stephen E. Kuczynski sold 5,000 shares of Southern stock in a transaction that occurred on Monday, July 10th.
-The shares were sold at an average price of $70.58, for a total transaction of $352,900.00.
-Following the sale, the chief executive officer now owns 131,284 shares in the company, valued at $9,266,024.72.
+In other news, CEO Kimberly S. Greene sold 20,000 shares of Southern stock in a transaction that occurred on Friday, July 21st.
+The shares were sold at an average price of $72.62, for a total transaction of $1,452,400.00.
+Following the sale, the chief executive officer now owns 98,659 shares in the company, valued at $7,164,616.58.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Martin Bernard Davis sold 1,490 shares of Southern stock in a transaction that occurred on Tuesday, September 5th.
-The shares were sold at an average price of $67.05, for a total transaction of $99,904.50.
-Following the sale, the executive vice president now owns 72,756 shares in the company, valued at approximately $4,878,289.80.
+Also, CEO Stephen E. Kuczynski sold 5,000 shares of Southern stock in a transaction that occurred on Thursday, August 10th.
+The shares were sold at an average price of $69.70, for a total transaction of $348,500.00.
+Following the sale, the chief executive officer now owns 126,284 shares in the company, valued at approximately $8,801,994.80.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 41,490 shares of company stock valued at $2,934,355 over the last ninety days.
-Corporate insiders own 0.28% of the company’s stock.
+Insiders have sold 41,490 shares of company stock worth $2,934,355 over the last 90 days.
+Company insiders own 0.28% of the company’s stock.

 The Southern Company, through its subsidiaries, engages in the generation, transmission, and distribution of electricity.
 It operates through three segments: Gas Distribution Operations, Gas Pipeline Investments, and Gas Marketing Services.
 The company also develops, constructs, acquires, owns, and manages power generation assets, including renewable energy projects and sells electricity in the wholesale market; and distributes natural gas in Illinois, Georgia, Virginia, and Tennessee, as well as provides gas marketing services, gas distribution operations, and gas pipeline investments operations.